serailaction/serailaction.github.io/_posts/2016-01-17-Incorrect-PPM-posters.md

 And, as per usual, we experienced the 'fobbing off', that I regularly tweet about.

-The attitudes at Southeastern need to change: both to the customers, and their stakeholders.
+The attitudes at Southeastern need to change: both to their customers, and their stakeholders.

 ##That £250?